 The Eugene airport is located 20 minutes from campus.
 If you signed up for the homestay program, your host family will pick you up at the airport.
 Be sure to communicate with them so they know when you are coming.

 If you are planning to stay in a hotel, you can:

 - Take a taxi.
-Oregon Taxi is a popular service because, if you reserve by calling in advance, you can get a 20% discount.
+Eugene Taxi Cab & Shuttle Transportation is a popular service because, if you reserve by calling in advance, you can get a 20% discount.

-- Use Omnishuttle, a van service that is not too expensive.
+- Use HUB Airport Shuttle, a van service that is not too expensive.

 - Some hotels also provide free shuttle service from the airport.
 Please ask the hotel before you arrive to arrange transportation.

 The Portland airport is not very large and is easy to navigate.
 However, once you have picked up your suitcase, you need to be ready for more traveling, as Eugene is about 200km from the Portland airport.
 One of the most common transportation services is the Groome Transportation, which will leave you very close to campus at the Phoenix Inn hotel.
 There are several other options for ground transportation that you can explore.

 - Most cell phone companies charge for all calls, outgoing AND incoming, though many have free calling within their network.

 - Some plans give you a set number of minutes per month.
 Additional minutes are charged at a much higher rate.
 Check your plan to see if weekend and nighttime minutes are free.

 - You can either sign a 1-2 year contract or buy a pre-paid phone and add minutes when necessary.
 Pre-paid deals tend to be more expensive than year-long contracts.